-This finding that women's increased income earning is not leading to a reduction in unpaid care work is supported by research conducted in Solomon Islands and Papua New Guinea by the State, Society and Governance in Melanesia program at ANU (SSGM) and IWDA with support from the Department of Foreign Affairs and Trade's Pacific Women Shaping Pacific Development program.
-Findings in Solomon Island communities suggest that while men were generally supportive of women's participation in savings clubs, this did not appear to lead to any redistribution of labour within the household.
-Indeed, women noted an increase in their workload associated with taking on roles within the savings clubs and working to earn more income to meet savings club and community obligations.19
+This finding that women's increased income earning is not leading to a reduction in unpaid care work is supported by research currently being conducted in Solomon Islands and Papua New Guinea by IWDA and the State, Society and Governance in Melanesia program at the Australian National University.
+Initial findings in Solomon Island communities suggest that while men were generally supportive of women's participation in savings clubs, this did not appear to lead to any redistribution of labour within the household.
+Indeed, women noted an increase in their workload associated with taking on roles within the savings clubs and working to earn more income to meet savings club and community obligations.

-Environmental degradation and water scarcity can both increase women's unpaid care burden through longer journeys to collect water and fuel and greater difficulty in feeding themselves and their families.20 Additionally, responsibility for environmental sustainability is often placed in the hands of women, further increasing their unpaid work.
+Environmental degradation and water scarcity can both increase women's unpaid care burden through longer journeys to collect water and fuel and greater difficulty in feeding themselves and their families.
+Additionally, responsibility for environmental sustainability is often placed in the hands of women, further increasing their unpaid work.